HISTORY OF WOODINVILLE FAMILY PRESCHOOL

 During the 2012-13 school year we achieved not only Nature Explore certification but also went through the extensive re-accreditation process of the National Association for the Education of Young Children (NAEYC).
 The faucets on the three children’s sinks were replaced with electronic sensor faucets.
 Our snack dishes, glasses, and pitchers were upgraded to heavy-duty glass, and were enhanced by the addition of esthetically pleasing wood snack trays.
 Multiday classes began to use centerpieces for snack tables to further connect the children’s snack experiences to the garden.
 A generous family donated a writing desk for the upper classroom, and the graduating Pre-K class gave us matching shelves.
 The old blue shelves that had been in the upper classroom for decades were now history.
 The graduating Pre-K class also gave us a new washer/dryer, and we used capital replacement funds to extend the cabinet to accommodate our new machine.
 In the spring we used additional capital replacement funds to replace the gutters on the building and move downspouts to accommodate future construction of a covered area.
 Windermere Realty of Woodinville also selected our preschool for their Community Service Day 2013; they stained outdoor wood surfaces, dug a bed for the toddler garden, and divided lariope and planted additional thyme in the labyrinth.
 We are grateful for their continued help and involvement in our program.
 The 2012-13 year was a busy one with full enrollment and minimal turnover.

 The 2013-14 school year brought two major changes that had been in process for some time.
 Our registration system was transferred to a totally online process requiring payment by credit card.
 This new system has resulted in time savings for a number of our job holders and has also provided a means for paying tuition by credit card.
 The other major change was the implementation of a redesigned website.
 The preschool newsletter, which had been decreasing in readership, was replaced by a blog as part of the website.
-Other accomplishments included the production of the first Children’s Garden cookbook by the multiday classes, the establishment of the Toddler Garden, and the development of a proposal to add a 1-Day Enrichment class (1-Day E).
-The graduating Pre-K class purchased all new wooden chairs for the classrooms and also bought the water pump to be installed as part of the outdoor water feature.
-Another former preschooler, Riley Bernhardt, chose to help us develop a water feature as his Eagle Scout project.
+Other accomplishments included installation of new gutters, the production of the first Children’s Garden cookbook by the multiday classes, the establishment of the Toddler Garden, and the development of a proposal to add a 1-Day Enrichment class (1-Day E).
+The graduating Pre-K class purchased all new wooden chairs for the classrooms and also bought the water pump to be installed as part of an outdoor water feature designed by former preschooler Riley Bernhardt, as his Eagle Scout project.
+At the end of the year we said good-bye to Outdoor Curriculum Specialist Jodi Spitalli as she moved to Orcas Island.
+Jodi will be remembered for her leadership in the certification process with Nature Explore.

 Highlights of the 2015-16 school year included drafting of a lock-down policy by the board, hiring of a website manager, and the installation of a new phone system to replace our 15-year-old system.
 At the end of the school year, parent educator Beth Edwards retired.
 Beth will be remembered, among many other things, for working with families to create stepping stones for the playground.
 This year we added a stepping stone path that leads from the bike path to the Toddler Garden.
 The graduating Pre-K class presented the preschool with a designated climbing tree, which will be ready for climbing in about five years.
 We are grateful for their gift and look forward to new generations of children who will have the experience of climbing a tree!